alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 ## The problem

 Most filesystems have special path entries that mean "the current directory" and "the parent directory" -- on Unix-like systems, those are `.` and `..`, respectively.
-That means that if you treat them as paths, all four of these strings point to the same file:
+That means that if you treat the following strings as paths, all four of them point to the same file:

 ```
 pictures/cat.jpg